Planning a classic Croatian-Slovenia road trip? This is the ultimate 10 day itinerary for visiting Croatia and Slovenia.

 2. Old Town

 In the afternoon, explore the pedestrian-only old city.
 All the attractions can easily be visited by foot.
+You can also book a 2 hour guided walking tour of the old town to get oriented.

 Take a proper stroll down Dubrovnik’s main drag, the 13th century Stradun Street.
 If you enter via the Ploce Gate or Pile Gate, you are right at the street.
 Fill up your water bottle at Onofrio’s Fountain.